-All pre-1978 built properties acquired through this Program must be compliant with the provisions for lead reduction found at 24 C.F.R. § 35 Lead-based paint poisoning prevention in certain residential structures and may be subject to a lead hazard assessment to be performed by a PRHFA designated inspector.
+All pre-1978 built properties acquired through this Program must be compliant with the provisions for lead reduction found at 24 C.F.R. § 35.
+The lead hazard assessment will be conducted as part of the required on-site Housing Quality Standard (HQS) inspection.

-Lead hazard assessments are on-site lead-based paint inspection to determine the existence, nature, severity, and location of lead-based paint hazards accompanied by a report explaining the results and options for reducing lead-based paint hazards, see 40 C.F.R. § 745.227(d)(11) for report guidelines.
 If HUD lead-based paint requirements are not met, these properties will not be eligible to qualify for homebuyer assistance due to time and cost that would be needed to reduce the lead paint hazard.